aws/aws-cdk-rfcs/text/0308-cli-advisories.md

 16603   Toggling off auto_delete_objects for Bucket empties the bucket

-        Summary: If a stack is deployed with an S3 bucket with auto_delete_objects=True, and then re-deployed with
+        Overview: If a stack is deployed with an S3 bucket with auto_delete_objects=True, and then re-deployed with
                   auto_delete_objects=False, all the objects in the bucket will be deleted.

         Affected versions: <1.126.0.